When A Death Occurs

 When a death occurs in a care facility, such as a hospital, hospice or nursing home, the professional staff will notify you and the necessary authorities.
 If the name of the funeral home was given to medical staff, the institution will notify the funeral home at the time of the death.
 You do need to give the medical professional staff your authority to contact the funeral home you have chosen.
 The funeral director will contact you following their notification to help you proceed.

-What To Expect When You Arrive At The Funeral Home
+What To Expect When You arrange with us

 One of the first things the funeral director will do is to provide you with our general price list.
-He or she will then guide you through the entire arrangement process, explaining how you can create a memorable personal celebration of your loved one’s life.
-This is not a one-way conversation; we want to hear your ideas and desires, and use them as the foundation for the arrangement process.
+He or she will then guide you through the entire arrangement process.

 This process may include: